RAMP-PCAR/ramp-pcar-docs/docs/quick-start-en.md

 displayName, imageUrl, and nameField.
 Therefore, by default, summary datagrid is configured if you have the above mentioned featureLayer configuration object setup.

-### Full Datagrid
+### Extended Datagrid

 In RAMP, multiple layers can be configured to be displayed on the map; therefore, data available to each layer can be different from each other.
- A drop down is provided in the full datagrid to separate the data from the layer source.
-The configuration associated with each map layer is located in the gridColumns of datagrid under featureLayers section of the config.en.json file.
+ A drop down is provided in the extended datagrid to separate the data from the layer source.
+The configuration associated with each map layer is located in the gridColumns collection of the datagrid object, found in the featureLayers section of the configuration file.

 ![sample featureLayers configuration section of config.json file](../assets/images/qs_config_featureLayers_datagrid.png)

-You can display any number of columns in the full datagrid by adding grid column configuration to the gridColumns array.
+You can display any number of columns in the extended datagrid by adding grid column configuration to the gridColumns array.

 The following attributes are available for each grid column: